ErenPaper/ErenPaper/README.md

 - Proficient in: C, C++, Python, Java, and basic assembly programming.
 - Previously interned at Vertical City and Turbine-X Energy Inc.

-Currently working on TempoCore (Hardware Metronome)
 #### Let's connect on my LinkedIn! 👉 https://www.linkedin.com/in/raphael-ramos-1/

+- Currently working on TempoCore repo (Hardware Metronome) and my website :)